reedkihaddi/REST-API/README.md

 # Make sure you Postgres setup.
 # Create a new database.

-# Change the configuration file in ./config.
+# Change the configuration file in ./config and dbconf.yml in ./db.

 # Run goose up and add seed data.